Lipton’s Journal/January 31, 1955/353

 But I am a revolutionary because only by revolution, and probably not political revolution, can thebe set back on its heels and put into serious retreat, thus opening larger H gambits for future generations in which the S will never be as strong again?
 Although of course it cannot disappear until man reaches God which I suppose is the point of infinity.

-- “The Doping of Race Horses” appeared in the January 31, 1955 Life magazine.
+- “Horse Doping, Still a Blot on Racing” by Dr. John McA.
+Kater appeared in the January 31, 1955 Life magazine.